-Scope 3: Other indirect mission is not controlled by the Group which mainly included business trip by air travel
+Scope 3: Other indirect mission is not controlled by the Group which mainly included business trip by air travel (During the Reporting Year, there was no business trip by air travel due to COVID-19 and the border closure.)

 The Group promotes electricity preservation among employees to reduce electricity consumption and indirect GHG emissions.
 Electricity consumption mainly arises from daily operation of office for the on-going operation of air-conditioning system, lighting system, and electronic equipment in the office, etc. With a view to reducing electricity consumption, electronic equipment with lower electricity consumption is preferred during procurement; average room temperature shall be maintained within a required range; lighting equipment and electronic appliances are switched off during lunch hour and after work to reduce the electricity consumption by air-conditioning equipment.
 Furthermore, the Group is committed to decreasing the number of business trips.
 When dealing with simple enquiries from foreign customers, we prefer to provide design and consultancy services through video conference so as to lower the number of air travels.